Home Propagation of Houseplants

-The bark on this rubber plant is being removed in a cylinder around the stem.
+In preparation for air layering, a one-inch strip of bark on this rubber plant is being removed from around the stem.
 This makes it unable to move sugars down the stem, but water and nutrients can still move upward.

 Properly wrapping the damaged area will retain the necessary moisture.

 For this completed air layering procedure, some leaves were removed to provide enough room for the operation.

 The sphagnum moss has been removed to show the beginning of root formation at the top of the wrapped area.
 After you see roots, you may remove the cutting from the parent plant and pot it.